 Also available for download, is the complete road map and delivery model of how we have engaged, reviewed and implemented significant change and benchmarking throughout each Sport Review Cycle (Cycles One – Four) as we head into Cycle Five and beyond.
 The Sport Review Cycles One – Four: Review and Recommendations for Cycles Five and Beyond report will be annually updated and reviewed, acting as a progression stamp for future cycles.

-In the 2023-24 season, BUCS will deliver 55 sports within our league and knockout, and events programme.
-With the launch of the new BUCS 2023-27 Strategy in July 2023, Sport Review Cycle Five and the Sport Review Implementation Group will now play a significant role in not only aiding the delivery of embedding the company mission, but also cutting through the strategic theme of competition.
+In the 2024-25 season, BUCS will deliver 55 sports within our league and knockout, and events programme.
+With the launch of the current BUCS 2023-27 Strategy in July 2023, Sport Review Cycle Five and the Sport Review Implementation Group will now play a significant role in not only aiding the delivery of embedding the company mission, but also cutting through the strategic theme of competition.
 The process, and group, are the vehicle in which we contribute to driving membership engagement and strategic partnerships.
 With an understanding that our stakeholders can utilise the Sport Review forum to produce co-designed programmes that are fit for purpose and recognised as exceptional experiences.

 History and current direction